learnk8s/learnk8s.io/src/k8bit/content.md

 **The response is temporarily empty and hangs.**

-The reason is straightforward: this is long-lived request, and the API is ready to respond with events as soon as there's one.
+The reason is straightforward: this is a long-lived request, and the API is ready to respond with events as soon as there's one.

-Since nothing happened, the connection is kept open.
+Since nothing happened, the connection stays open.

 Let's test this with a real cluster.